atntaltd/whatsapp-api-tutorial/readme.md

 - <a href="https://youtu.be/uSzjbuaHexk">Whatsapp API Tutorial: Deploy to Heroku</a>
 - <a href="https://youtu.be/5VfM9PvrYcE">Whatsapp API Tutorial: Multiple Device</a>
 - <a href="https://youtu.be/Cq8ru8iKAVk">Whatsapp API Tutorial: Multiple Device | Part 2</a>
+- <a href="https://youtu.be/bgxxUWqW6WU">Whatsapp API Tutorial: Fix Heroku Session</a>

 ### How to use?